VAGUS NERVE: THE NEW BASELINE FOR HEALTH & WELLNESS

 October 20, 2020

 Vagus nerve ECG testing vs. HRV testing.
 Let’s dig in!

 There is widespread awareness of the wellness movement in this country, and the term “self-care” is being more and more recognized.
 Advice has existed for decades on diet, exercise, sleep, and the avoidance of alcohol and tobacco.
 So, in what ways can self-care advance?

 The key to self-care may be the vagus nerve.
-There are twelve major nerves that radiate out from the brain and function like information superhighways; constantly sending messages back and forth from brain to body.
-Cranial nerve X is called the vagus nerve, and is the major player in our autonomic nervous system.
-It monitors homeostasis in our body, and is responsible for the “rest and digest” system.
+There are twelve major nerves that radiate out from the brain and function like information superhighways; constantly sending messages back and forth from the brain to body.
+Cranial nerve X is called the vagus nerve and is the major player in our autonomic nervous system.
+It monitors homeostasis in our body and is responsible for the “rest and digest” system.

 Manual Medicine, Tennis Performance, Endurance Athleticsmatt@motivny.com